 - Some people have accused Kayfedewa of ripping off Balto because her style is similar.

-- Perhaps less superficially, some have noticed that the plot resembles The Lion King: Evil relative wants to take over,kills sibling(s) and tricks the hero's friends and family into thinking they are at fault.
+- Some have noticed that the plot resembles The Lion King: Evil relative wants to take over,kills sibling(s) and tricks the hero's friends and family into thinking they are at fault.
 Hero leaves to lives in a oasis in the middle of a desert, surviving on small, unsustainable-in-real-life prey.
 The hero gets into a fight with one or more other characters from their home when he/she finds them and tells them their home is in danger.
 The character returns home without the hero.
 A different character tries to persuade main character to return.